linq2js/imj/readme.md

 # imj

-Small, fast, easy to use immutable helper
+Not fastest but powerful immutable helper

 ## Simple reducer